 Defence Construction Canada (DCC) is a Crown corporation, accountable to Parliament through the Minister of Public Services and Procurement.
-Created in 1951, it is a construction company that project manages third parties to build, support, and manage our defense capabilities.
+Created in 1951, it is a construction company that project manages third parties to build, support and manage our defense capabilities.
 This involves building nuclear substations, overseeing operations of shipyards, as well as managing airports for the Air Force.
-DCC employs approximately 1,000 staff members in its Ottawa headquarters and distributed across the country in all the Canadian Forces Bases (CFBs).
+DCC employs approximately 1,000 staff in its Ottawa headquarters and across the country in all Canadian Forces Bases (CFBs).

-At the time of engagement for this project, DCC was an organization at a crossroads.
+Prior to this project, DCC was an organization at a crossroads.
 Since its inception, it had been fully responsible for building and maintaining its IT infrastructure.
-However, as the IT landscape became more complex and the security threats became more sophisticated, staying on top of this aspect of the business grew to become more challenging.
-The technology was evolving so rapidly in their industry, DCC found it difficult to keep up with all the changes and security updates to have a secure and up-to-date posture of their IT environment.
-In essence, DCC wanted to focus solely on its core business which is the construction and management of defence-related facilities.
-This would mean delegating this aspect to a third party who had more expertise in this field.
+However the technology was evolving so rapidly in their industry, DCC found it difficult to keep up with all the changes and security updates required to ensure a secure and up-to-date IT environment.
+THe IT Landscape became more complex and the security threats became more sophisticated, and DCC wanted to focus solely on its core business, delegating this aspect to a third party who had more expertise in this field.

-Beyond simply freeing themselves of the burden of managing their IT infrastructure, outsourcing its data centre would enable the business to thrive in ways it could not before.
-By taking a more proactive approach, DCC would be better able to anticipate and adjust to the evolving requirements of DCC’s business, including Contract Services, Contract Management Services, Environmental Services, Project and Program Management Services, and Real Property Management Services.
+Outsourcing its data centre would enable the business to thrive in ways it could not before.
+By taking a more proactive approach, DCC can better anticipate and adjust to the evolving requirements of their business, including Contract Services, Contract Management Services, Environmental Services, Project and Program Management Services, and Real Property Management Services.